-Building on ILA’s successful leadership model, this cohort equips participants with the knowledge, tools, and relationships needed to navigate Western water policy, strengthen Tribal water governance, and develop community-centered solutions rooted in Indigenous knowledge systems in the Colorado River Basin.
-Through a comprehensive curriculum, applied learning experiences, and collaborative dialogue, participants will deepen their leadership practices while developing projects that positively impact Indigenous communities throughout the Colorado River Basin.
+Building on ILA’s nationally recognized leadership model, this cohort equips participants with the knowledge, skills, and networks needed to navigate water policy, strengthen Tribal water governance, and develop community-centered solutions.
+Through applied learning, collaborative dialogue, and a portfolio project, participants deepen their leadership capacity while advancing meaningful impact for Tribal Nations across the Basin.

 Launch Date: October 3, 2026